soitun/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 $ docker run --rm --hostname dns.mageddo -p 5380:5380 -p 127.0.0.1:53:53/udp defreitas/dns-proxy-server
 ```

+You probably want to check on [specific OS running instructions][3] to configure all DPS features, when running on docker.

-Runining on docker limitations:
+Running on docker limitations:

-* You have to configure docker as default DNS by yourself, check [specific instructions][3],
+* You have to configure docker as default DNS manually, check [specific instructions][3],
-to see how to do that you can check more [details here][4] for the reason.
+to see how to do that you can check more details [here][4].

 [1]: https://github.com/mageddo/dns-proxy-server/issues/326
 [2]: https://github.com/mageddo/dns-proxy-server/releases